If You Don’t Have A Winter Car Survival Kit, Now’s The Time!

 11. Extra Warm Clothes

-If your vehicle is stuck in the snow, chances are you’ll be in the cold for an extended period of time as you attempt to get out on your own.
+If your vehicle is stuck in the snow, chances are you’ll be in the cold for an extended period.

 Quite often, this can leave you snowy and wet, a bad combination for cold weather survival.

-Carrying a change of clothes and some extra insulating layers will let you get out of any wet clothes and warm up while you plan your next move.
+Carrying a change of clothes and some extra insulating layers will let you get out of any wet clothes and warm up.

 Gloves are a must.